Constructing probability density function of net-proton multiplicity distributions using Pearson curve method: Introduction

 Meanwhile, various theoretical works have proposed that if indeed there is a CP in the $T-\mu_B$ plane, it can be observed experimentally by varying the collision energy \cite{Stephanov:1999zu}.
 Event-by-event measurement of fluctuations of conserved charges multiplicities is an excellent tool for such study \cite{Stephanov:1998dy,Stephanov:2008qz}.
 Then any nonmonotonic behavior of higher-order cumulants and their ratios as a function of $\sqrt{s_{NN}}$ is proposed as the signature of the presence of CP \cite{Stephanov:1999zu,Stephanov:2008qz}.
 Moreover, measurement of higher-order cumulants are potential probes for pseudo-critical behavior near the vicinity of chiral crossover phase transition and determining the freeze-out parameters \cite{Karsch:2010ck,Friman:2011pf,Bazavov:2012vg,Borsanyi:2013hza,Borsanyi:2014ewa}.
 Various experiments, like Beam Energy Scan (BES) program at Relativistic Heavy-ion collision (RHIC) at BNL, the Super Proton Synchrotron (SPS) at CERN and Compressed Baryonic Matter (CBM) experiment at FAIR, GSI aim for such study.

 Net-proton multiplicity fluctuations are regarded as a proxy to the net-baryon number fluctuations.
-The coupling strength of proton with sigma field is more than charge particle (pions) \cite{Stephanov:2008qz,Hatta:2003wn}.
-Hence, higher-order cumulants of net-proton multiplicity fluctuations are regarded as an excellent tool to search for critical phenomena.
-Recently, Beam Energy Scan (BES) results of cumulants of net-proton multiplicity distributions up to fourth orders are reported by STAR experiments at RHIC \cite{Adamczyk:2013dal,Luo:2015ewa}.
-The $C_{3}/C_{2}$ and $C_{4}/C_{2}$ results show significant deviation from the Skellam expectations at $\sqrt{s_{NN}}$ = 19.6 and 27 GeV.
-Here $C_{n}$ ($n$ = 1, 2, 3,....) represents the $n^{th}$ order cumulant.
-However, a transport model (UrQMD\cite{Bleicher:1999xi}) which does not include CP also shows such deviations.
-The measurements have also large uncertainties, particularly at $\sqrt{s_{NN}} < $ 19.6 GeV.
-So from the current results, it is difficult to locate the CP.
+The coupling strength of proton with the sigma field is more than the charged particle (pions) \cite{Stephanov:2008qz,Hatta:2003wn}.
+Hence, measurement of higher-order cumulants of net-proton multiplicity fluctuations is an excellent tool to search for critical phenomena.
+Beam Energy Scan (BES) results of cumulants ($C_{n}$) of net-proton multiplicity distributions up to fourth orders are reported by STAR experiments at RHIC \cite{Adamczyk:2013dal,Luo:2015ewa,STAR:2020tga,STAR:2021iop}.
+Here $C_{n}$ represents the $n^{th}$ order cumulant.
+The most recent energy dependence results of $C_{4}/C_{2}$ shows a nonmonotonic behaviour.
+In the energy range $\sqrt{s_{NN}}= 7.7 - 62.4$ GeV, the most central collision data show a nonmonotonic variation of a significance of 3.1$\sigma$ with the collision energy \cite{STAR:2020tga,STAR:2021iop}.
+In contrast, a hadronic-transport model (UrQMD\cite{Bleicher:1999xi}) and different variants of hadron resonance gas (HRG) models, which do not include CP show monotonic energy dependence.
+Additionally, large values of four-particle correlation function of protons are obtained for $\sqrt{s_{NN}} <$ 19.6 GeV, which could be a signature of a CP or first order phase transition \cite{Bzdak:2016jxo}.
+However, data for $\sqrt{s_{NN}} \leq$ 27 GeV are associated with relatively large uncertainties, which will be reinvestigated by the upcoming BES-II program.

-Lattice QCD calculations suggest that ratio of higher-order cumulants, like $C_{6}/C_{2}, C_{8}/C_{2}$ will provide constraints to determine the freeze-out temperature relative to the chiral phase transition temperature \cite{Friman:2011pf}.
-It is shown that the $6^{th}$ order cumulants largely deviates from the Skellam expectations near the transition temperature \cite{Cheng:2008zh}.
-Furthermore, criticality belonging to the O(4) universality class in 3-dimensional symmetric spin model at zero and non-zero $\mu_{B}$ can be studied by knowing the probability distribution of net-baryon (net-proton) number \cite{Morita:2013tu,Morita:2012kt,Morita:2014fda}.
-So Ref. \cite{Morita:2014fda} suggests for the construction of a reference probability distribution, which can reproduce the first four cumulants, to explore the O(4) criticality.
-These demands necessitate the formulation of the exact form of its probability distribution and study of higher-order cumulants ($n > 6$).

-However, these studies face following two main challenges: (i) It is not possible to correct the detector effect from the experimentally measured net-proton number probability distribution.
-Recently, some methods have been proposed to correct the detector efficiency for various orders of cumulants of net-proton number distribution \cite{Bzdak:2012ab, Bzdak:2013pha, Bzdak:2016qdc}.
-Although these methods are very useful for correcting lower order cumulants, efficiency correction method becomes very complex for the higher-order cumulants ($n > 6$). (ii) Higher-order cumulants are statistic hunger in nature.
-The statistical uncertainty depends on the width ($\sigma$) of the net-proton distributions as well as event statistics ($N_{event}$) as, $error (C_{n}) \propto \sigma^{n}/\sqrt{N_{event}}$ \cite{Luo:2011tp}.
-So at a given event statistics, higher the order of cumulants, higher will be the uncertainty.